 Director of Research and Policy Development

 Carol Ronken worked as a researcher and Associate Lecturer at Griffith University in the School of Criminology and Criminal Justice before joining Bravehearts in early 2003.
-With a BA(Psych) and Masters Applied Sociology(Social Research), Carol is the Head of Research and Policy Development for Bravehearts and is passionate about ensuring the organisation’s active involvement in research, policy and legislative development that aims to prevent, respond to, and ultimately reduce the incidence of child sexual assault in the community.
+With a BA(Psych) and Masters Applied Sociology(Social Research), Carol is the Director of Research for Bravehearts and is passionate about ensuring the organisation’s active involvement in research, policy and legislative development that aims to prevent, respond to, and ultimately reduce the incidence of child sexual assault in the community.
 In 2011 she received an award from the Queensland Police Service Child Protection and Investigation Unit for her contribution to child protection.
 She is a member of the Australian and New Zealand Society of Criminology (ANZSOC), the International Society for the Prevention of Child Abuse and Neglect (ISPCAN), and the Child Protection Practitioners Association of Queensland.
-Carol has co-authored The Bravehearts Toolbox for Practitioners working with Child Sexual Assault (Australian Academic Press, 2011) and in January 2017, Carol accepted a 3 year position as a Visiting Fellow in the School of Justice, Faculty of Law, at Queensland University of Technology.
+Carol has co-authored The Bravehearts Toolbox for Practitioners Working with Child Sexual Assault (Australian Academic Press, 2011) and in January 2017, Carol accepted a 3 year position as a Visiting Fellow in the School of Justice, Faculty of Law, at Queensland University of Technology.